-Commercial Landings
+Commercial landings

-In 1982 the United Nations Convention on the Law of the Sea (UNCLOS) defined a countries exclusive economic zone (EEZ) as a zone extending up to 200 nautical miles from a nation's coast.
-These zones are important in fisheries management, because they define the region where each country is allowed to fish.
-The definition, while clear in principle, is problematic when put into practice.
-For example, due to the geographic proximity of the US and Canada in the Gulf of Maine and Georges Bank Regions, the EEZ's of each nation would overlap with one another.
+In 1982, the United Nations Convention on the Law of the Sea (UNCLOS) defined a countries exclusive economic zone (EEZ) as a zone extending up to 200 nautical miles from a nation's coast.
+The EEZ defines the region where each country has sovereign rights to marine resources including fisheries.
+The geographic proximity of the US and Canada in the Gulf of Maine and Georges Bank Regions results in an overlap of each nation's EEZ.
 Given the importance of these areas with respect to resource extraction (among other reasons), the US and Canada both submitted cases to the International Court of Justice at The Hague, Netherlands seeking clarification.
 The Court issued a final ruling on October 12, 1984 formally delineating the US and Canadian EEZ.
-Hereafter, this area of the US EEZ became informally known as the "Hague Line".
+Hereafter, this demarcation line became informally known as the "Hague Line".

 Within the Gulf of Maine the US EEZ splits statistical areas 464, 465 and 467 (Fig. A.1).
-Prior to Hague line implementation, US landings of fish from these statistical areas could have been either Gulf of Maine or Scotian Shelf cod.
+Prior to Hague line implementation, landings of cod in US ports from these statistical areas could have been either from the Gulf of Maine or Scotian Shelf stocks.
 Current management of Gulf of Maine cod includes catch from these areas against the fisheries ACLs.
 Previous assessments have not included these catches.
-While landings from these statistical areas have been low since 1985, accounting for less than two percent of the total Gulf of Maine landings (Fig. A.12), the NDDWG felt it was important to include these landings in the current assessment.
-A decision was made not to attempt adjustments to landings prior to 1985.
+While landings from these statistical areas have been low since 1985, accounting for less than two percent of the total Gulf of Maine landings (Fig. A.12), the NDDWG concluded it was important to include these landings in the current assessment to maintain consistency with current ACL monitoring.
+No attempt was made to adjust landings prior to 1985.

-Since 1964 when modern catch statistics began, commercial landings of Gulf of Maine cod have ranged from 1.4 thousand mt to nearly 18 thousand metric tons (Table A.6).
-Landings statistics for area 5 (Gulf of Maine and part of Georges Bank stocks) exist back to 1893 (e.g., Mayo et al. 2009); however, the methods used to apportion landings to individual stock complex are not well documented and generally, these stock landings are considered less certain.
+Since 1964 when modern catch statistics began, commercial landings of Gulf of Maine cod have ranged from 1.4 thousand mt to nearly 18 thousand mt (Table A.6).
+Landings statistics for area 5 (Gulf of Maine and part of Georges Bank stocks) exist back to 1893 (e.g., Mayo et al. 2009).
+The methods used to apportion landings to individual stock complex are not well documented and generally, these stock landings are considered less certain.
 It is worth noting that the estimates of historical Gulf of Maine cod landings reported in past assessment documents are of similar magnitude as landings between 1964 and 2010.
-Total species landings are derived from the weighout reports of commercial seafood dealers and generally considered a census.
+Total species landings are derived from the weighout reports of commercial seafood dealers and these data are generally considered a census of total landings.
 A secondary source is required to apportion out the species landings to statistical area (stock) and assign basic information on fishing effort (e.g., gear and mesh).
 Prior to 1994, the partitioning of stocks from total cod landings was accomplished, in part, through a port-interview process conducted by port agents working for the National Marine Fisheries Service (NMFS).